These brands will pay you to wear their clothes

 In October, Aday did a 100-person version of the challenge, as a kind of pilot program.
 They surveyed customers before and after, and found that many enjoyed spending less time getting ready in the morning: It took far less time to accessorize a look with a scarf, jewelry, or cardigan than building an entire outfit from scratch.
 Others loved that getting more use out of a single garment was a way to reduce that garment’s impact on the planet.

 Wool&Prince’s Bishop says that another way to change consumer behavior is to design clothes from the outset to be worn repeatedly.
 While many fashion brands design to the latest trends, focusing on new color palettes and silhouettes, Wool&Prince takes the opposite approach.
 The brand’s designers identify the most neutral colors, then create simple classic silhouettes.
-Dozens of women have successfully completed the 100-day challenge wearing the Wool&’s Rowena Swing Dress, a long sleeve, knee length, A-line dress that comes in black, navy, burgundy, and gray.
+Dozens of women have successfully completed the 100-day challenge wearing the Wool&’s Rowena Swing Dress, a long-sleeve, knee-length, A-line dress that comes in black, navy, burgundy, and gray.
 It can be dressed up or down, worn in different climates, and easily accessorized.

 The brand also focuses on using durable, high-quality materials.
 Bishop built his business around wool products because the material is naturally antimicrobial and stain-resistant, so it doesn’t need to be washed as frequently.
 And the designers deliberately incorporated nylon into the fabric because it makes the material less likely to pill or degrade.
 (They’re now experimenting with swapping the nylon with hemp because the latter is biodegradable.)
 “Throughout the design process, we’re thinking about how the customer will wear the garment, and what we can do to encourage them to wear it more,” he says.